gSchool/mcsp-full-stack-react-template/README.md

 This repo contains an example of a full-stack application with an express backend and a React frontend.

-It uses vite as the module bundler, and includes examples of CRUD functionality for a todo list application.
+It uses vite as the module bundler and dotenv for configuration.

 ## Customizing the Template